oliamb/cutter/README.md

 Licensing
 ---------
-Please see the file called LICENSE.
+MIT License, Please see the file called LICENSE.

 Credits
 -------